SAP-samples/kyma-runtime-extension-samples/cap-orders-service/README.md

   - Creating an XSUAA service instance
   - Creating a Destination service instance
   - Creating a Connectivity proxy service instanace
+  - Creating a HTML5 Repository service instance
+  - Configuration of the app in the Fiori Launchpad

 ## Prerequisites